Our Best Defense

 In late January 1956, during the tense days of the Montgomery Boycott, civil rights leader Martin Luther King Jr. could not sleep.
 A threatening phone call had terrified him.
 So he prayed, “I am here taking a stand for what I believe is right.
 But now I am afraid.
 The people are looking to me for leadership, and if I stand before them without strength and courage, they too will falter, I am at the end of my powers….I can’t face it alone.”

-The Reverend Andrew C. Smith, Jr., the Pastor of Holy Angels Catholic Church, presides over the Mass conducted at the Church on September 14, 2014.
-This Mass conducted at Holy Angels Catholic Church, Chicago, Illinois, U.S.A is celebrated for Sammy Basso.
+The Reverend Andrew C. Smith, Jr., the Pastor of Holy Angels Catholic Church, presides over the Mass conducted on January 11, 2015.

-The Reverend Andrew C. Smith, Jr., aka Father Drew the Pastor of Holy Angels Catholic Church, presides over the Mass, September 7, 2014.
+The Reverend Andrew C. Smith, Jr., the Pastor of Holy Angels Catholic Church, presides over the midnight Mass on December 25th, 2014.

 Selma is the story of Rev. Dr. Martin Luther King, Jr.’s historic struggle to secure voting rights for all people – a dangerous and terrifying campaign that culminated with the epic march from Selma to Montgomery, Alabama, and led to President Johnson signing the Voting Rights Act of 1965.

 Our society idolizes the so-called- “beautiful people”- popular entertainers and models whose youthful faces dominate the pages of the magazines at the supermarket check-out.
 But such attractiveness has nothing to do with the kind of beauty that delights the heart of God.